TRUEPIC/queryql/DOCS.md

 - `operator` can be optional if the adapter specifies a default operator.
 If not, `operator` is required. `=` is the default operator for the Knex adapter.
-- `value` can be a string, number, boolean, array, or object.
+- `value` can be a string, number, boolean, array, object, or `null`.
 If an object, however, the `operator` must be specified to avoid ambiguity.
 Each adapter can add additional validation to restrict the `value` of a specific `operator`.
 For example, an `in` operator might require an array `value`.

 ### Supported Operators